TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Experimental Results

-\textbf{Baselines:} To benchmark the performance of the TAP algorithm, we compare against the following baselines: local, FedAvg~\citep{mcmahan2017communication}, FedAvg + Post-train, DisentAFL~\citep{chen2024disentanglement}, and DisentAFL + Post-train.
+\textbf{Baselines:} To benchmark the performance of TAP, we compare against the following baselines: Local, FedAvg~\citep{mcmahan2017communication}, Per-FedAvg~\citep{fallah2020personalized}, DisentAFL~\citep{chen2024disentanglement}, and FedDAT~\citep{chen2024feddat}.
 For local, no FL takes place, with each client training its own model locally without any interaction from the server.
 With FedAvg, as mentioned in Sec. \ref{sec:setup}, server $S$ aggregates common parameter components from the subset of clients chosen at round $t$ and returns the parameters relevant to each client's modality and tasks back down to all clients $c_i \in \mathcal{C}$.
-DisentAFL~\citep{chen2024disentanglement}, besides utilizing the model architectures of server $S$ and clients $c_i \in \mathcal{C}$ as outlined in Fig. \ref{fig:model_architecture} and Sec. \ref{sec:setup}, also introduces an auxiliary disentanglement loss to local training, whereby it attempts to make differing modality-task pairs in the latent space orthogonal to one another.
-Lastly, we also incorporate a post-training baseline of FedAvg and DisentAFL (FedAvg + Post-train and DisentAFL + Post-train), where $\widetilde{\mathbf{W}}_{[i]}$ is trained for $P$ iterations on local dataset $\mathcal{D}_i$ after FL training.
+Per-FedAvg engages in an inner and outer step for updating the model, to find an initial shared point that can help clients adapt quickly to their own data.
+DisentAFL, besides utilizing the model architectures of server $S$ and clients $c_i \in \mathcal{C}$ as outlined in Fig. \ref{fig:model_architecture} and Sec. \ref{sec:setup}, also introduces a disentanglement loss to local training, whereby it attempts to make differing modality-task pairs in the latent space orthogonal.
+FedDAT introduces adapters near the FNNs of a pre-trained model, whose structure includes a global and personalized component.
+Lastly, we also incorporate post-FL baselines for FedAvg, DisentAFL, Per-FedAvg, and FedDAT, where $\widetilde{\mathbf{W}}_{[i]}$ is trained for $P$ iterations on local dataset $\mathcal{D}_i$ after FL.
+This is to ascertain whether TAP's two-stage process, which includes a KD-based post-FL phase, is superior to extending an existing PFL method by training for $P$ iterations on local data.

 \textbf{Hardware and Hyperparameters:} For all results, experiments were conducted on a server with a cluster of four NVIDIA A100-40GB GPUs.
-For the weighting of each task's loss during a minibatch iteration, we weight each task's weight $\lambda_o$ based on the number of samples related to task $o$ within a batch, i.e., $\frac{|\mathcal{H}_{i,o}|}{|\mathcal{H}_i|}$.
+For the weighting of each task's loss during a minibatch iteration, we tune each task's weight $\lambda_o$ based on the number of samples related to task $o$ within a batch, i.e., $\frac{|\mathcal{H}_{i,o}|}{|\mathcal{H}_i|}$.
 For other hyperparameters, explicit details are outlined in Appendix \ref{appendix:hyperparameters}.

+\textbf{Additional Experimental Results:} Additional experimental results (e.g., ablation studies, number of replacements on differing margins, etc.) can be found in Appendix \ref{appendix:additional-exp}.